MatthieuPinard/ProjectMinesweeper/README.md

 # ProjectMinesweeper
-A student project mimicking Windows' Minesweeper.
+A student project in C mimicking Windows' Minesweeper.
 Have fun!

 It uses SDL 2.0 library for graphics.
 Comments are (mostly) in French.